Canyon ISD has created this webpage to share facts about Canyon ISD, and emerging issues and topics associated with the District.

 We know questions arise from time to time, and we strive to provide accurate, timely information.
 As a reminder, Canyon ISD has many ways to stay connected.
 Please continue to visit the Canyon ISD website, follow us on social media channels, and look for email communication from us.
 We are happy to speak with you about questions, concerns, and input.

 We Want You To Know

 Books: Click here for library information and policies/procedures.
 Canyon ISD has a process for parents to let us know about any resources where they may have concerns.
 Click the following link to learn more about how we involve our community in selecting and reviewing resources that are used in our classrooms: Instructional Resources Consideration Committee Information website.
-Our Board of Trustees has adopted a new policy based on guidance from TEA this April that allows us to review library materials in a similar manner to classroom resources.
+Our Board of Trustees has adopted a new policy based on guidance from TEA that allows us to review library materials in a similar manner to classroom resources.
 Click here to review EFA Local and EFB Local.

 Critical Race Theory: CRT is not allowed to be taught in Texas schools per TEA.
 Canyon ISD does not teach CRT.